Local model serving

 The usual answers are “wait” or “buy a six-figure appliance.”
 There is a third option: run it yourself, as software, on infrastructure you already own.

-Each layer is real, running code — extracted from a fleet of 20+ self-hosted AI applications I run today, not a slide.
+Each layer comes from running code extracted from a fleet of 20+ self-hosted AI applications.

 Open-weight models served locally through Ollama, routed via a hardened provider gateway with rate-limiting and metrics.
 Switch models per task.
 Nothing calls out to a third party.

-RAG over your own documents with a source citation on every answer — auto-chunking, dedup, and reranking built in.
-The model can't cite a clause it doesn't have, and can't invent one that isn't there.
+RAG over your own documents with a source citation on every answer, auto-chunking, dedup, and reranking built in.
+No source, no claim.

 Every question and answer written to an immutable log.
 Role-based access, least-privilege database users per workload, secrets in environment only, capabilities dropped at the container.

-Seventeen years hardening DAX-30 enterprise networks sits underneath this stack.
-Capability-dropped containers, per-app network isolation, prompt-injection defence, and secrets hygiene are the starting point — not a finding in next year's audit.
-The same discipline that secures a regulated firewall estate, applied to your private AI.
+Enterprise-network hardening discipline sits underneath this stack.
+Capability-dropped containers, per-app network isolation, prompt-injection defence, and secrets hygiene are the starting point.
+The same discipline that secures a regulated firewall estate, applied to private AI.